Neutrophil

 The name neutrophil derives from staining characteristics on hematoxylin and eosin (H&E) histological or cytological preparations.
 Whereas basophilic white blood cells stain dark blue and eosinophilic white blood cells stain bright red, neutrophils stain a neutral pink.
 Normally, neutrophils contain a nucleus divided into 2–5 lobes.

 Neutrophils are a type of phagocyte and are normally found in the bloodstream.
 During the beginning (acute) phase of inflammation, particularly as a result of bacterial infection, environmental exposure, and some cancers, neutrophils are one of the first responders of inflammatory cells to migrate toward the site of inflammation.
 They migrate through the blood vessels and then through interstitial space, following chemical signals such as interleukin-8 (IL-8), C5a, fMLP, leukotriene B4, and hydrogen peroxide (H_{2}O_{2}) in a process called chemotaxis.
-They are the predominant cells in pus, accounting for its whitish/yellowish appearance.
+They are the predominant cells in pus, accounting for its whitish-to-yellowish appearance.

 Neutrophils are recruited to the site of injury within minutes following trauma and are the hallmark of acute inflammation.
 They not only play a central role in combating infection but also contribute to pain in the acute period by releasing pro-inflammatory cytokines and other mediators that sensitize nociceptors, leading to heightened pain perception.
 However, due to some pathogens being indigestible, they may not be able to resolve certain infections without the assistance of other types of immune cells.